Alluxio/alluxio/docs/en/Running-Spark-on-Alluxio.md

 </configuration>
 ```

-### Check Setup
+## Check Spark with Alluxio integration

+Before running Spark on Alluxio, you might want to make sure that your Spark configurations has been
+setup correctly for integrating with Alluxio.
+The Spark integration checker can help you achieve this.

-* You can run the following command in the Alluxio project directory
+When you have a running Spark cluster (or Spark standalone), you can run the following command in the Alluxio project directory:
-to check if you have successfully setup Spark with Alluxio:

 ```bash
 $ checker/bin/alluxio-checker.sh Spark <spark master uri> <spark partition number(optional)>
 ```

+This will report potential problems that might prevent you from running Spark with Alluxio.

 ## Use Alluxio as Input and Output